Stratification for Nonlinear Semidefinite Programming: Details on transversality

-In this part, we will give the rigorous proofs of results in Section \ref{subsubsec: trans}.
-First, we recall the rigorous definition of ``generic" and list some theorems we will use. \begin{appdef}\cite[Chapter 3.1]{hirsch2012differential} A subset of a space $X$ is called \emph{residual} if it contains the intersection of countably many dense open sets.
-And we say some property parametrized by $v \in \Vcal$ holds \emph{genericly} if it holds for a residual subset in $\Vcal$. \end{appdef} The following theorem describes the stability and genericity of transversality. \begin{appthm}\cite[Theorem 3.2.1]{hirsch2012differential} Let $\Mcal, \Ncal$ be manifolds and $\Ncal' \subseteq \Ncal$ a submanifold.
-Define
+In this appendix, we prove the transversality, stability, and genericity results stated in Section~\ref{subsubsec: trans}.
+We begin by recalling the definition of genericity and by stating the classical transversality theorems from differential topology, which are essential to our analysis.

+\begin{appdef}[{\cite[Chapter 3.1]{hirsch2012differential}}] A subset of a topological space $\mathcal{X}$ is called \emph{residual} if it contains the intersection of countably many dense open sets.
+A property parameterized by $v \in \mathcal{V}$ is said to hold \emph{generically} if it holds for all $v$ within a residual subset of $\mathcal{V}$. \end{appdef}